khaeru/sdmx/doc/sources.rst

 `Web interface <https://sdmx.data.unicef.org/>`__ —
 `Data browser <https://sdmx.data.unicef.org/databrowser/index.html>`__

-- This source always returns structure-specific messages for SDMX-ML data queries; even when the HTTP header ``Accept: application/vnd.sdmx.genericdata+xml`` is given.
+- This source always returns structure-specific messages for SDMX-ML data queries;
+  even when the HTTP header ``Accept: application/vnd.sdmx.genericdata+xml`` is given.

 .. _CD2030:

 - UNICEF also serves data for the `Countdown to 2030 <https://www.countdown2030.org/about>`_ initiative under a data flow with the ID ``CONSOLIDATED``.
-  The structures can be obtained by giving the `provider` argument to a structure query, and then used to query the data:
+  The structures can be obtained by giving the `provider` argument to a structure query, and then querying the data:

   .. code-block:: python